 So you’re engaged – yay!! – And now everyone expects you to have all your stuff together – you need to know when the wedding is, where it is, who’s doing the flowers and the cake, who’s in your bridal party, and when the bridal shower is.
 Phew!
 It makes my head spin just thinking about it.

 One of the best things I did when I got married was to get organized!
-That way I knew what was planned and what wasn’t, who was paid and who wasn’t, and what things I just didn’t need to worry about at all.
+That way I knew what was planned and what wasn’t, who was paid and who wasn’t, and what things you don’t need to worry about at all.

-Whether you are a DIY bride, like I was, or you are working with a planner/coordinator (which I totally recommend), you’ll find planning your wedding is a lot easier if you follow some of these tips:
+Whether you are a DIY bride like I was, or you are working with a planner/coordinator (which I recommend), you’ll find planning your wedding is a lot easier if you follow some of these tips:

 Create a folder in your email just for wedding correspondence.

 Or better yet create a separate email just for your wedding.
 You can create a Gmail account for free.
 This will keep all of your wedding correspondence in one place, so nothing is lost or slips through the cracks.

 If you want to get fancy, you can create separate folders for each vendor.
 Or use an online project management system to organize everything.
 I personally love Asana or Trello.
 And Gmail has add-ons for both that make it super easy to add your emails to your projects.

 Pro Tip – DO NOT use your school email.
 These often disappear after you graduate, which means you won’t be able to reference your emails when your best friend gets married and is looking for a great DJ or when your little sister wants to use your caterer.
 Or, heaven forbid, your wedding gets delayed, and you lose access to your emails before your wedding happens.
 Just don’t do that to yourself.